polera/nameslice/README.md

 # nameslice

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to take a full name and split it into individual name parts.

 ## Usage

-FIXME
+TODO

 ## License

-Copyright © 2013 FIXME
+Copyright © 2013 James Polera

 Distributed under the Eclipse Public License, the same as Clojure.